- Out to Space Year One: the Discovery

 - Out to Space Year Six: the Intensity

 - Out to Space Year Seven: the Hollow

 - Out to Space Year Eight-Eleven: the Void

 - Out to Space Year Twelve: the Beyond

-I got to know different sides of the city.
+I got to know the different sides of the city.
 The subjects of photography became more focused on urban abstract and urban wildlife.
-Whereas old photos from the old camera and still life shots of flowers were fading away, Sydney streets still were the main background.
+Whereas old photos from the old camera and still-life shots of flowers were fading away, Sydney streets still were the main background.
 But also, my own backyard, where diverse birds and invertebrates dwelled, fascinated me.